MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Resources/v3.3.0/New-AzureRmRoleAssignment.md

 ```

 ### -ResourceType
-The resource type.
+Specifies the resource type.
-For e.g.
+For instance:
 Microsoft.Network/virtualNetworks.
 Should only be used in conjunction with ResourceGroupName, ResourceName and (optionally)ParentResource parameters to construct a hierarchical scope in  the form of a relative URI that identifies a resource.